 Include Related Conditions: Diabetes isn’t isolated, and neither are diabetes educators.
 We will demonstrate our expertise in the full range of cardiometabolic conditions: diabetes, obesity, hypertension and cardiac disorders.

 Focus on Behavioral Health: Supporting the emotional well-being of the whole person with diabetes must be a foundational element of the care we provide.
+Psychologist CDE Nicole Berelos gives advice on how educators can support the emotional health of the people they serve.

 Leverage Technology: Diabetes educators will be technology experts and data interpreters, trainers and consultants driving care.
+University of Pittsburgh Medical Center's Kellie Antinori-Lent shares how she's embraced technology in her workplace, to the benefit of her system and the people they serve.

 Promote Person-Centered Care: We will continue to advocate so that every individual with diabetes and cardiometabolic conditions has access to a diabetes educator.